Promise This: Critical reception

 "Promise This" received generally favourable reviews from music critics.
 Nick Levine of Digital Spy gave the songs five stars out of five.
 Levine called the song "a proper bloody corker.
 'Promise This' skips along thrillingly from video gamey verses to choruses that shimmer like Cheryl's Saturday night eyelids to, well, those alouettes.
 The reverby middle 8's pretty ace too."
 A CBBC Newsround review praised the "thumping dance track" and said "the X Factor judge has a major hit on her hands."

 Gavin Martin of the Daily Mirror described the track as "modern electro-pop mash-up with a tribal chorus" and concluded, "A busy, catchy foretaste of Cheryl's forthcoming second album, this should lie comfortably in the Top Five."
 A reviewer from OK! magazine said "The upbeat, pop track has more of a dance feel than her previous releases but the songstress hasn't failed to impress with this one – we have it on loop!"

 Chart performance

 "Promise This" debuted at number one on the UK Singles Chart, becoming her second solo UK number one behind "Fight for This Love" (October 2009).
 It sold 157,210 copies in its debut week, which earned it the highest first-week sales of the year, for a non-charity single at that time.
-It is Cole's fourth solo consecutive top-five single in the United Kingdom and her second solo chart topper.
+It is Cole's fourth solo consecutive top-five single in the United Kingdom and her second solo chart topper, sixth overall.
 The following week, Cole's second studio album Messy Little Raindrops topped the UK Albums Chart while "Promise This" dropped to number two, "Promise This" was also successful in Ireland, where it also topped the charts.
 It had limited success elsewhere, reaching top-fifteen Hungary and top-twenty in Belgium.
 As of June 2012, Promise This has sold 427,262 copies in the United Kingdom.